zhehaowang/zhehao.me/book-notes/ecpp/it1-4-accustoming-yourself-with-cpp.md

   }
 };
 ```
-This is safe as when we are given a non-const TextBlock, we can safely invoke the const version and then cast its result.
+This is safe as when we are given a non-`const` `TextBlock`, we can safely invoke the `const` version and then cast its result.
-The other way round of having the const version call the non-const version is not something you want to do.
+The other way round of having the const version call the non-`const` version is not something you want to do.

 **Takeaways**
-* Declaring something const helps compilers detect usage errors. const can be applied to objects at any scope, to function parameters and return types, and to member functions as a whole.
+* Declaring something `const` helps compilers detect usage errors. `const` can be applied to objects at any scope, to function parameters and return types, and to member functions as a whole.
-* Compilers enforce bitwise constness, but you should program using conceptual constness.
+* Compilers enforce bitwise constness, but you should program using logical constness.
-* When const and non-const member functions have essentially identical implementations, code duplication can be avoided by having the non-const version call the const version.
+* When `const` and non-`const` member functions have essentially identical implementations, code duplication can be avoided by having the non-`const` version call the `const` version.

-### Make sure objects are initialized before they are used
+### Item 4: Make sure objects are initialized before they are used

 If you see this
 ```cpp